qoomon/maven-git-versioning-extension/README.md

 - `<disable>` global disable(`true`)/enable(`false`) extension, default is `false`.
     - Can be overridden by command option, see (Parameters & Environment Variables)[#parameters-&-environment-variables]

 - `<describeTagPattern>` An arbitrary regex to match tag names for git describe command (has to be a **full match pattern** e.g. `v.+`), default is `.*`
 - `<updatePom>` Enable(`true`)/disable(`false`) version and properties update in original pom file, default is `false`
-    - Can be overridden by command option, see (Parameters & Environment Variables)[#parameters-&-environment-variables] .
+    - Can be overridden by command option, see (Parameters & Environment Variables)[#parameters-&-environment-variables]

 - `<refs considerTagsOnBranches="BOOLEAN">` List of ref configurations, ordered by priority.
 First matching configuration will be used.
     - `considerTagsOnBranches` By default, tags pointing at current commit will be ignored if HEAD is attached to a branch.
-If this option is `true` tags will always be taken into account.
+        - If this option is `true` tags will always be taken into account.
-        - ⚠️ If enabled this behaviour can lead to performance issue on projects with a lot of tags.
+        - ⚠️ This feature can lead to performance issue on projects with a lot of tags.
           <br><br>

     - `<ref type="TYPE">` specific ref patch definition.
         - *required* `type` Ref type indicates which kind of ref will be matched against `pattern`, can be `branch` or `tag`
         - `<pattern>` An arbitrary regex to match ref names
             - has to be a **full match pattern** e.g. `main` or `feature/.+`
               <br><br>